lizabawa/boardgame-springboot-mini-project/README.md

 - I started by creating my user stories and a ERD diagram so that I could brainstorm the direction I wanted my project to take, as well as the relationships between the tables.

 ## Unsolved Problems and Major Hurdles
+- Users cannot create the same category name as another user
 ## User Stories
 - As a user, I want to login so that I can create categories and boardgame lists.
 - As a user, I want to add, update, and delete categories and boardgames, so I can maintain my lists.